runtime

 We demonstrated end-to-end asynchronous heterogeneous model execution on three edge SoCs from relevant vendors (NXP, Apple, Qualcomm), with efficient cross-device handoff via our shared-memory and async runtime infrastructure.
 Across these systems, the runtime-compiler combination keeps workloads continuously overlapped, avoids unnecessary synchronization stalls and enables low-idle coordination between devices.
 This establishes a practical, portable path to deploy full models across heterogeneous SoCs with high utilization and low orchestration overhead.

-The video above illustrates out technology in action for Qwen3-0.6B / 1.7B, running via heterogeneous execution on the three platforms, highlighting the portability of our stack.
+The video above illustrates our technology in action for Qwen3-0.6B / 1.7B, running via heterogeneous execution on the three platforms, highlighting the portability of our stack.
 As this demo uses baseline system configurations without model-specific tuning, the playback speed is adjusted, and performance numbers are masked.
 Its purpose is to show end-to-end heterogeneous execution, not to serve as a benchmark.

 Portable infrastructure sets the stage for NPU and three-device execution